Marktawa/sveltekit-medusa-doc/README.md

 You will be asked to specify your PostgreSQL database credentials.
 Choose "Skip database setup".

-A new directory named `my-medusa-store` will be created to store the server files
+A new directory named `my-medusa-store` will be created to store the server files.

 ### Configure Database - Neon Users